 Often, however, people uncover past emotional experiences by informal means.
 They may go back to a geographical location which sparks memories and they may meet people they once knew and in that manner process through their historical grievances.

 Processing emotion involves finding some activity that correctly stimulates past emotional energy in a safe and manageable manner.
 There are no simple rules for processing of emotions, since every person is different, and there is a large industry, in Western countries at least, to cater for the need, involving psychologists, occupational therapists, counsellors and others.
 What suits one person may not suit another.
+In my opinion each individual should find their own best way or ways for them to process stored emotion.

 Channelling can occur in conjunction with processing.
 It involves directing the energy released into something constructive, which leads to greater benefits than were available before the processing took place.
 For instance, consider the phrase, "Don't get mad, get even".
 The assumption from that motto is that you channel the anger you feel (Don't get mad) into greater achievement (get even) so that you can prevail.
 Often the best way that a tormented person can get back at their tormenter is to be a successful person and shine at something.

-That the people who succeed in life tend to be the people who learn to channel their emotions successfully.
+People who succeed in life tend to be the people who learn to channel their emotions successfully.

 Benefits of this definition